SaiBaki-16/SaiBaki-16/README.md

 ## Hi there 👋

-I'm currently learning about coding in Embedded Realtime Software Development.
-One of my favorite hobbies is working on my DIY 3D Printer.
+I'm currently learning about coding in Embedded Realtime Software Development.\n One of my favorite hobbies is working on my DIY 3D Printer.

 <!--